PayThePizzo/Predictive-Analysis-Notes/Theory/6 - MC.md

 ---
 ## Residuals & Residuals-based displays
+We use the residuals to prove our assumptions.

+They are not exactly the errors, they represent the part of the model which has not be included and they explain part of the variance.

 We define the residuals $r_{i}$ (often indicated also as $e_{i}$) which are a sample estimate of the errors $\varepsilon_{i}$:
 $$r_{i} = (y_{i} - \hat{y_{i}})$$